MisturaDev/bright-home-saver/README.md

 ## Features

-Real-time energy tracking – View live energy consumption in your home.
+- **Real-time energy tracking**: View live energy consumption in your home.

-Dashboard with charts – Visualize your energy usage over time.
+- **Dashboard with charts**: Visualize your energy usage over time.

-Efficiency tips – Get recommendations to save energy and reduce bills.
+- **Efficiency tips?**: Get recommendations to save energy and reduce bills.

-Responsive design – Works seamlessly on desktop and mobile.
+- **Responsive design**: Works seamlessly on desktop and mobile.

-Light/Dark mode – Choose a theme that suits your preference.
+- **Light/Dark mode**: Choose a theme that suits your preference.

 ---